-Well done: You've survived Paddy's Day and lived to tell the green tinged tale.
-So there's no way you're going to trek into town again tonight to battle the rugby crowds for a pint.
+Well done: You've survived another Saturday night and lived to tell the tale.
+So there's no way you're going to trek into town again tonight to battle the GAA crowds for a pint.

 No. Way.
 Much better idea to bring your duvet down to the sofa, order a whopper take-away and Netflix and chill - except actually chill out.